vbacollective/riff/README.md

 - [x] Hz-based voice filter helper.
 - [x] Adaptive buffering.
 - [x] Burst-safe voice management.
+- [x] Automatic overload protection and internal auto-burst coalescing.
+- [x] Stress-safe defaults for SFX-heavy projects.
 - [x] Lazy temporal-buffer preparation for faster `Play` and preset setup.
+- [x] Asset registry and key-based playback.
+- [x] Cooperative preload helpers.
+- [x] Built-in scene templates.
 - [x] VBE-safe idle, Stop/Reset timer cleanup, and manual safe-edit guards.
 - [x] x86/x64 native thunk driver.
 - [x] Offline WAV export.
-- [x] Diagnostics, render counters, and current capacity counters.
+- [x] Diagnostics, render counters, overload counters, meters, and current capacity counters.

 ### Planned

 - [ ] Optional native decode backend for faster MP3/OGG loading.
-- [ ] Background preload helpers.
+- [ ] Optional priority groups for more explicit music/voice/SFX stealing rules.
-- [ ] Higher-level asset registry, such as `RiffLoadAs` and `RiffPlayKey`.
 - [ ] More musical preset packs and scene templates.
-- [ ] Additional master bus processors and metering tools.
+- [ ] Additional visualizer helpers for PowerPoint/Excel UI meters.
 - [ ] macOS support through CoreAudio/AudioToolbox if the project expands beyond Windows.

 ## Performance Notes

 For best performance in Office:

 - Prefer WAV for short SFX and UI sounds.
-- Preload assets at startup with `RiffLoad`.
+- Preload assets at startup with `RiffLoad` or `RiffLoadAs`.
+- Use the asset registry for large projects so gameplay code can call `RiffPlayKey` instead of carrying many handle variables.
+- Use cooperative preload when a project needs a visible loading screen or a staged asset-loading flow.
 - For large projects, reserve capacity at startup with `RiffReserveBuffers`, `RiffReserveVoices`, and `RiffReserveBuses`.
+- For SFX-heavy games, call `RiffApplyStressSafeDefaults 64, 6, 32` as a strong baseline.
 - Avoid decoding MP3/OGG during interaction-heavy moments.
-- Use `RiffPlayOnce` for music and ambience loaded from buffers.
+- Use `RiffPlayOnce` or `RiffPlayKeyOnce` for music and ambience.
 - Use `RiffPlayNoiseLoop` for continuous procedural ambience instead of looping a default `RiffPlayNoise` one-shot.
 - Use `durationSec` for short oscillator beeps and procedural noise hits.
+- Route audio to meaningful buses such as `RiffBusMusic`, `RiffBusSfx`, `RiffBusUi`, and `RiffBusVoice`; this makes scene templates and bus effects much more useful.
+- Use `RiffApplyScene` for broad scene states instead of manually rebuilding the same bus/master settings everywhere.
 - Use bus volume/fades instead of changing many voices one by one.
 - Use persistent bus presets for scene-wide effects.
 - Use master processors lightly for final polish rather than heavy per-sample coloration on every voice.
 - Keep effect-heavy processing for important voices only.
+- Use overload counters to inspect heavy scenes: `RiffOverloadStolenCount`, `RiffOverloadDroppedCount`, and `RiffOverloadCoalescedCount`.
-- Use `RiffMaxVoicesPerBuffer` to prevent repeated button clicks from stacking too many copies, or set it to `0` when you intentionally want no cap.
+- Use `RiffMaxVoicesPerBuffer` and `RiffMaxVoicesPerBus` to prevent repeated button clicks or collision sounds from stacking too many copies, or set them to `0` when you intentionally want no explicit cap.
+- Use the master limiter/headroom path for loud scenes: `RiffMasterSetLimiter`, `RiffMasterOutputGain`, and `RiffSoftClipEnabled`.
 - Use `RiffVoiceSetFilterHz` when frequency-based filtering is clearer than normalized filter values.
 - Keep `RiffAutoSuspendTimer` enabled for editor stability unless you intentionally need a warm timer during heavy gameplay bursts.
 - Use `RiffPrepareForVbeEdit` before editing code while audio is active, then `RiffResumeAfterVbeEdit` when finished.